 Funds generated by the Trust provide vital support for both our innovative artistic programme and our creative learning projects, ranging from the Barbican Young Orchestra to high impact literacy projects to schools partnership programmes across East London.

-You can read more about the Trust and recent projects in our Annual Review 2010/11, or by downloading our annual accounts below.
+You can read more about the Trust and recent projects in our Season Review, or by downloading our annual accounts below.

 The Trust is chaired by Christopher Purvis CBE.